pqina/pintura-example-svelte/README.md

-# Pintura Svelte example project
+# Svelte Image Editor with Pintura example project

 Run `npm install` to install project dependencies, then run `npm start` to start the development server.